DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 ### 5.3 Evaluation

-To evaluate the correctness of each implementation, a baseline was generated as discussed in section 5.2.
+To evaluate the correctness of each implementation, a baseline was generated as discussed in Section 5.
 Using the naive, initial implementation to process bits and saving for later evaluation gave us a source of truth against which to compare following iterations.
 To verify that the algorithm successfully removed the patterns it should, we verified the measured entropy score with the command line utility `ent`[^8].
 This tool verifies the statistical randomness of any